Part 1: Understanding values in journalism

 Stage 2 in practice

-A crime reporter notices that coverage always emphasises punishment over rehabilitation and starts asking editors: "Could we try a different framing?".
+A crime reporter notices that coverage always emphasises punishment over rehabilitation and starts asking editors: 'Could we try a different framing?'.
 An environment editor questions why climate coverage always leads with economic arguments.
 A freelance journalist realises pitches framed around community care get less traction than those framed around local conflict, and begins documenting this pattern.

-Two paths from Stage 2
+Two possible paths from Stage 2

 3